abhiamishra/database-learnings/firebase/notes.md

 - where method to filter documents in a collection based on a field
 - orderby - returns documents in a specific order
 - .limit(n) - n documents are shown

+# storage
+- cloud storage for user generated content

+# functions
+- own node.js server that runs on demand
+- write microservices that perform a specific function
+- anything you can do node.js -> you can do in functions